Supersymmetric Virasoro Minimal Strings: Recasting as Multicritical Models

 The next step is to check whether there is any problematic multi-valuedness of $u_0(x)$ that would imply~\cite{Johnson:2020lns,Johnson:2021tnl} semi-classical obstructions to finding an unambiguous non-perturbative definition, as was done in the ordinary VMS case~\cite{Johnson:2024bue,Castro:2024kpj}.
 There, the only case that survived was $b{=}1$, where the multi-valuedness present was all at $x{>}0$, outside the integration region used to define the density (and other matrix model quantities).
 Undulations from both $Q$ and~$\widehat{Q}$ sectors (arising when $b{<}1$) inevitably spilled into~$x{<}0$.
 Here, it all looks generically to be problematic again, since those sectors both contribute again for general~$b$.
 However something rather excellent happens: $u_0(x)$ vanishes at $x{=}{-}4\sqrt{2}\pi$ instead of zero, and for all $b$ the undulations do not stretch to smaller $x$ than this.
 To establish this, note that in this $u_0{<}0$ region, the case $b{=}1$ is the curve $2\sqrt{2}\pi\left[J_0(2\pi\sqrt{-u_0})+1\right]{+}x{=}0$, which vanishes at $x{=}{-}4\sqrt{2}\pi$, and never returns to this value of $x$ because of the decaying nature of Bessel undulations.
 For other~$b$, the undulations are pushed further to the right by a purely additive contribution.
 Since the~$x$ integral in the $x{<}0$ region should stop where $u_0(x){\to}0$, which is $x{=}{-}4\sqrt{2}\pi$, all cases have a harmless multi-valuedness.
 The relevant parts of $u_0(x)$ with three cases of $b$ is shown in Fig.~\ref{fig:u0-examples}.

-Meanwhile, for the $x{>}0$ regime, a different solution is used, as is familiar from analogous cases studied in the JT gravity context.
+Meanwhile, for the $x{>}0$ regime, a different solution is used, as is familiar from analogous cases studied in the JT supergravity context starting with refs.~\cite{Johnson:2020heh,Johnson:2020exp}.
 It is simply $u_0(x){=}0$ from $x{=}0$ all the way to $\mu{=}{+}4\sqrt{2}\pi$.
 That this is correct is consistent with the fact that the key leading term $2\sqrt{2}/(\hbar\sqrt{E})$ in the spectral density is generated by the right hand side of relation~(\ref{eq:spectral-density-leading}) as $\mu/(2\pi\hbar\sqrt{E})$.
 It is surprising that there is a jump in the $x$-integration (from $-4\sqrt{2}\pi$ to 0) in order for everything to work so nicely.
-This mirrors a surprising such jump discovered recently~\cite{Johnson:2023ofr} in the context of ${\cal N}{=}2$ JT supergravity.
+This mirrors a surprising such jump discovered recently~\cite{Johnson:2023ofr} in the context of ${\cal N}{=}2$ JT supergravity.\footnote{The lesson seems to be that for supersymmetric cases (where part of the defining $x$-integral always runs to $x{>}0$), previous examples where the integral in the $x{<}0$ regime ends at $x{=}0$ were simply special cases.
+Moreover the ${\cal N}{=}2$ case with non-zero threshold energy~\cite{Johnson:2023ofr} for the non-BPS sector showed that the integral in the $x{>}0$ sector needn't even {\it start} at $x{=}0$.}

 Step {\bf (1)} has now been completed, and it has been shown that the leading string equation that results for $u_0(x)$ for all $b$ nimbly avoids showing any semi-classical avatars of non-perturbative problems.
 It is time to see how this all fits into a complete matrix model definition.